All About the Best Mugshot Removal Service

 Many say that public mugshots on the internet is free speech.
 Others say it’s extortion There are great arguments on both sides of the issue.

 Now, there are at least twelve states that have enacted laws prohibiting publishing mug shots online and prohibit charging to take the photos down.
-They include California, Colorado, Connecticut, Florida, Georgia, Missouri, New Jersey, New York, Oregon, South Carolina, Texas, Utah, and Virginia.
+They include California, Colorado, Connecticut, Florida, Georgia, Missouri, New Jersey, New York, North Carolina, Oregon, South Carolina, Texas, Utah, and Virginia.

 A recent class-action lawsuit claimed that Buck County’s Inmate LookUp Tool violated the privacy of 68,000 plaintiffs processed at the jail from 1938 to 2013 and whose information appeared online between 2011 and 2013.